Humphrey Ker: Career

-In 2006, Ker, together with Reed and Tuck, formed The Penny Dreadfuls, who have performed their Victorian sketch shows across Britain, including at The Edinburgh Festival Fringe with Aeneas Faversham in 2006 and Aeneas Faversham Returns in 2007.
+In 2006, Ker, together with Reed and Tuck, formed The Penny Dreadfuls, who have performed their Victorian sketch shows across Britain, including at the Edinburgh Fringe with Aeneas Faversham in 2006 and Aeneas Faversham Returns in 2007.
 Since then, he has appeared in Comedy Shuffle for BBC Three and the short film I am Bob, starring Bob Geldof.
 Ker was also co-anchor on the short-lived internet-based satirical news programme Log.tv. with Rufus Hound.

 The Penny Dreadfuls radio series The Brothers Faversham was first broadcast on BBC 7 in early January 2008.
 The second series, More Brothers Faversham, was aired in October 2008 and later repeated on Radio 4.
 The trio also wrote and starred in a 2010 comedy drama for BBC Radio 4 about Guy Fawkes.
 More recently, Ker has been working increasingly as a solo artist.
 He was a regular in the improvisational comedy show Fast and Loose, hosted by Hugh Dennis in early 2011.
 Later that year, he appeared as part of the 24 Hour Panel People charity show hosted by David Walliams for Red Nose Day 2011, in the Whose Line Is It Anyway? section.
 He has also appeared on 8 Out of 10 Cats, and in August 2013, on the show's crossover with Countdown.
-He is set to appear as a regular in BBC3 show Live at The Electric.
+He also appeared as a regular on the BBC Three show Live at the Electric.